-“Yes,” said Jenny.
-“You’d better get those chocolates inside and out of the heat or they are going to melt.”
+“Yes, it is unseasonably warm,” said Heather.
+“You’d better put those chocolates inside the fridge and out of the heat or they are going to melt.”

 “Oh my!” exclaimed Fawn.
 “I hope they haven’t melted already.”

-“There is only one way to find out,” said Jenny, taking the package from Fawn and opening up the heart-shaped box.
+“There is only one way to find out,” said Heather, taking the package from Fawn and opening up the heart-shaped box.

 “They are ruined!” cried Fawn, when he saw the puddle of melted chocolate sitting in the box.

-“What is ruined?” asked Spot, who was just coming up the driveway to where Jenny and Fawn were standing.
+“What is ruined?” asked Spot, who was just coming up the driveway to where Heather and Fawn were standing.

-“Oh here!” exclaimed Fawn, taking the box out of Jenny’s hand and handing it to Spot.
+“Oh here!” exclaimed Fawn, taking the box out of Heather’s hand and handing it to Spot.
 “Happy Valentine’s Day!”